 How to CREYATE Partnerships in Research with Young People

-Questions this seminar will address:
+Questions this seminar addressed:

 • What are the crucial steps involved when forming a youth reference group?